dnanexus/dxCompiler/doc/Internals.md

 ### TaskExecutor

-The TaskExecutor implements the commands called in the [job script]() generated for each task applet by the compiler.
+The TaskExecutor (`dxExecutorWdl.jar`, `dxExecutorCwl.jar`) implements the commands called in the [job script](#examining-compilation-output) generated for each task applet by the compiler.
 The progression of events is:

 * TaskExecutor prolog:
     * Evaluate all job inputs